On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Introduction

 In these terms Higgs-Coulomb duality manifests itself as an equality between Higgs and Coulmb partition functions: \be Z_{\rm Clmb}[p,\CA_{\rm Clmb}]\mathop{\scalebox{6}[1]{$=$}}\lm^{\rm HC} Z_{\rm Higgs}[p,\CA_{\rm Higgs}], \ee for some choices of branes $\CA_{\rm Clmb}$ and $\CA_{\rm Higgs}$.
-The categories we will consider are triangulated, one can choose a \emph{basis} among category objects.
-Usually, such a basis is chosen to be a set of exceptional objects of the triangulated category \cite{Seidel_book}.
+The categories we will consider are triangulated, in certain cases one can choose a ``\emph{basis}'' among exceptional category objects, so that all the objects can be reconstructed by degree shifts and cones \cite{Seidel_book, gorodentsev2004helix}.
 Similarly, a basis can be chosen in the vector space $K_0(\fD)$.
 It is rather simple to observe this phenomenon in the case of the partition function on the Coulomb branch.
 Indeed according to \eqref{Clmb_br_pf} $Z_{\rm Clmb}$ is a holomorphic integral and depends only on the homotopy class of $\CA_{\rm Clmb}$ preserving the asymptotic behavior of the integrand so that the integral converges.
-A good choice of a basis of such integration cycles is Lefschetz thimbles.
+A good choice of a basis of such integration cycles is Lefschetz thimbles that are in one-to-one correspondence with critical points of $W$ if $W$ is Morse.
 On the other hand, $Z_{\rm Higgs}$ is resembling a matrix integral with an inserted operator defined by $\CA_{\rm Higgs}$.
-It is known that such a set of ``interesting" insertions is finite, has a linear structure and, therefore, a basis.
+Such a set of ``interesting'' insertions is finite in examples we will consider, has a linear structure and, therefore, a basis.
 Moreover both are expected to be flat sections of the Berry connection on the parameter space $\CP$ so that $Z_{\rm Clmb}[p,\CA_{\rm Clmb}]$ and $Z_{\rm Higgs}[p,\CA_{\rm Higgs}]$ are solutions of the same set of differential equations.